-Merry we meet.
-Merry we meet.
-Merry we meet.
-Merry we meet.
+Merry we meet - Merry we meet - Merry we meet

 Controverscial.Com

-Carl “Llewellyn” Weschcke (1930 - ).
+Carl “Llewellyn” Weschcke

-Written and compiled by George Knowles.
+Written and compiled by George Knowles

-The Llewellyn Publishing Co. was based in Los Angeles and was but a small mainly mail-order business.
-It specialized with a limited focus on selling three astrology books and calendars.
-The Welsh astrologer 'Llewellyn George' had founded the business in Portland, Oregon during 1901.
-He later moved it to Los Angeles were he died in 1954.
-When Weschcke purchased the business in 1960 he moved it to St Paul and began to re-build it.
-Quickly he expanded the business to include a complete line of books on astrology and the occult.
-Within a decade he was publishing some thirty to fifty titles a year, he included audio and video tapes, and launched a series of magazines including: New Dimension, Gnostica, Astrology Now, New Times and New World.
+The Llewellyn Publishing Co. was the brainchild of the Welsh astrologer, Lewellyn George, who founded the Llewellyn Publishing Co. in Portland, Oregon during 1901.
+At that time it was a small mail order business with a limited focus specializing in selling three Astrology books and Calendars.
+Lewellyn George later moved the company to Los Angeles where he died in 1954.
+Carl Weschche purchased the business in 1960 and moved it to St. Paul in Minnesota where he began to rebuild it.
+He quickly expanded the business to include a complete line of books on Astrology and the Occult, and within a decade was publishing some thirty to fifty titles a year, including audio and videotapes.
+He also launched a series of magazines including: New Dimension, Gnostica, Astrology Now, New Times and New World of Mind and Spirit.

-In 1964 Weschcke bought a large stone mansion on Summit Avenue in St Paul and used it as both home and place of business.
-The house reputedly was haunted and Weschcke had numerous odd experiences there.
-He was often awakened at night by cold drafts coming in from open windows, windows he knew he had closed before going to sleep.
+In 1964 Weschcke bought a large stone mansion on Summit Avenue in St. Paul and used it as both home and place of business.
+The house was reputedly haunted and Weschcke had numerous odd experiences there.
+He was often awakened at night by cold drafts coming in from open windows, windows he knew he had closed before going to bed.
 He also heard strange noises and footsteps in the dead of night and saw apparitions of a man and woman.
 These he believed were not true ghosts but the vibrations of former occupants that had been recorded in the woodwork of the building.
 A newspaper article about the hauntings created an avalanche of public attention and paved the way for his media prominence in the emerging Wicca and Paganism movements.

-The following year in 1972 Weschcke himself was initiated into the American Celtic Tradition of Witchcraft by Lady Sheba the traditions founder.
-Holding coven meeting in his Summit Avenue home, Weschcke rose to High Priest and is now an Elder in that tradition.
-The same year he met 'Sandra Heggum' a High Priestess in the same tradition.
+The following year in 1972 Weschcke himself was initiated into the "American Celtic Tradition of Witchcraft" by Lady Sheba, the tradition’s founder.
+Holding coven meetings in his Summit Avenue home, Weschcke rose to High Priest and is now an Elder in that tradition.
+The same year he met 'Sandra Heggum', a High Priestess in the same tradition.
 They later married in a heavily publicized handfasting ceremony conducted under a full moon.
-Their vows they wrote themselves taken from old Witchcraft rituals and guests drank from a large cauldron filled with fruit, wine and flowers.
+Their vows they wrote themselves, taken from old Witchcraft rituals, and guests drank from a large cauldron filled with fruit, wine and flowers.

 Lady Sheba

-In 1973 Weschcke helped to form and organize the 'Council of American Witches' and then became its chairman.
-For the council he drafted 'The Thirteen Principals of Belief' statement which he considers his proudest accomplishment for the craft (See - 'The Thirteen Principals of Belief').
+In 1973, Weschcke helped to form and organize the “Council of American Witches” and then became its Chairman.
+During his brief tenure as Chairman, he drafted 'The Thirteen Principles of Belief' statement, which he considers his proudest accomplishment for the Craft.
 The statement was later incorporated into the U.S. Army’s handbook for chaplains.
 That same year his wife gave birth to their son who they named Gabriel.

 Sources